 10th standard is a defining moment for every Indian student.
 The board exams have for long been helmed as the base on which a student’s career path starts developing.
 And the first step is deciding which stream to choose.

-The Three Major Streams After 10th Standards
+The Three Major Streams After Class 10

-A field dealing with Business, Finance, Trade, Economics, and Commerce.
+A field dealing with Business, Finance, Trade, Economics and Commerce.

 A field dealing primarily with Medical or Engineering subjects